xdy/xdy-pf2e-workbench/README.md

       , [Incredible Ferocity](https://2e.aonprd.com/Feats.aspx?ID=90)
       , [Rampaging Ferocity](https://2e.aonprd.com/Feats.aspx?ID=1294) and partial handling
       of [Deliberate Death](https://2e.aonprd.com/Feats.aspx?ID=2355))
+        * Suboption to increase dying by one more when damaged by an enemy's targeted critical attack.
+        * Suboption to increase dying when taking damage while already dying (does not know about immunities/weaknesses/resistance, so taking 0 damage will trigger it).
     * Option to automatically remove Dying when healed to above 0 hp.

 * Client Automation section